coby9241/serve-wide-and-deep-learning-model-in-GCP-and-kubernetes/README.md

 As a side track, before you start on this part, remember to install Docker/Docker Toolbox(if you do not have Hyper-V).
 For Docker Toolbox users, especially Windows users, the docker commands are not readly available in the command line.
 Here are some simple steps to enable it.

-Step 1.
-Run this command in your CLI
+1. Run this command in your CLI
 ```
 docker-machine env <name-of-your-docker-image>
 ```